 So, where do they get this from?
 As the mother of a little Black girl, I have wondered if I was guilty of perpetuating this problem.
 I had a conversation with my aunt last week, and just yesterday with another friend about whether they felt like we pushed our girls too hard too soon.
 My concern was that, compared to many other children, the expectations that I have for Ayva’s behavior (i.e. we don’t do tantrums, you don’t run away from Mommy) are high.
 She is articulate and can say what she wants, so we don’t allow whining.
 She can talk as much as she wants, but when people are talking, she knows that she is not to interrupt without saying “Excuse me”.
 I was really worried that I might be rushing her through childhood.
 Then I came to my senses.

 To be fair, there were a lot of people on Twitter who were outraged at the use of the disgusting slur being directed towards a child.
 What they didn’t understand was that Black folks were so angry because we’re exhausted from having to justify our children’s rights to be treated with respect and love…you know, like other kids.
-My friend Stephanie asked a great question last night.
+My friend Stephanie asked a great question that night.
 She asked what we could do to ensure all children get a chance at being children.
 I couldn’t sleep last night thinking about that question.
-I finally came up with two ways that we can all start:

 Are you scared of Black boys over the age of 7?
 When you quote one of the little Black girls that you know, do you automatically get a “Sassy Black Girl” accent, or start rolling your neck?
 Can you even picture a Black child that isn’t a baby, a toddler, or a preschooler?
 Of course you care about all kids, but make sure you understand that even a 17 year-old Black boy with a hoodie on is still a child.